CCurl/c3/README.md

 | FORGET-1     | (--)           | Remove the most recent entry from the dictionary |

 ## c3 startup behavior
-When c3 starts:
+On startup, c3 does the following to bootstrap itself:
+- The first parameter (if provided) is assumed to be the root folder for searching.
+1. Create words to define its primitives.
+2. Create system-information words.
+3. Try to load block-001.c3 from the following locations (in order):
+    - The current folder, "."
+    - On Windows:
+      - (root)\c3
+      - (root)\bin
+    - On Linux:
+      - (root)/.local/c3
+      - (root)/.local/bin

-- For every parameter on the command line:
+- For every other parameter on the command line:
-  - IF c3 can open the argv[N] as a file, queue it up to be loaded.
+  - IF c3 can open argv[N] as a file, queue it up to be loaded.
   - IF argv[N] can be converted to a number, set rN to that number
   - - ELSE, set rN to argv[N] (e.g. - rN QTYPE will output the parameter)
 ### Example:
 ```
-Running this: c3 $100 test.txt
+Running this (under Linux): "c3 ~ $100 test.txt" will:
+- Set the root folder for startup file searches to "~"
+- Set r2 to #256
+- Set r3 to the address where "test.txt" starts.

+Running this (under Windows): "c3 e: $100 test.txt" will:
+- Set the root folder for startup file searches to "e:"
+- Set r2 to #256
-will set r1 to #256 and r2 to the address where "test.txt" starts.
+- Set r3 to the address where "test.txt" starts.
 ```

 ## Adding new opcodes to c3